M8 Woodside viaducts project

 Amey PLC is carrying out the works on the M8 Woodside Viaducts on behalf of Transport Scotland.
 This is a complex and challenging project with propping works currently underway to remove load from the affected supports.
 Once the viaducts have been propped, repairs to the deteriorated support element (known as the half-joint), will be carried out.

 A total of 23 supports are required to be propped.
 Each support requires individual propping designs to take account of the varying column heights, span length and widths resulting in different loads to be supported by the props.
-The propping foundations at some locations are affected by a number of buried services (such as gas and water mains) as well as Strathclyde Passenger Travel’s (SPT) subway tunnels.
+The propping foundations at some locations are affected by a number of buried services (such as gas and water mains) as well as Strathclyde Partnership for Transport’s (SPT) subway tunnels.
+In Spring 2025 the discovery of a sewer beneath planned piling works, which was not in the location expected from record drawings and in close proximity to the subway, added further challenges to an already complex project.
 These services have a major impact on the propping solutions available.

-To remove the load from the half-joints the viaducts will be jacked.
+To remove the load from the half-joints the viaducts are being jacked.
 This process involves transferring the loading from the existing supports and into the temporary propping system.
 Once jacking has taken place, repairs to the half-joints will be carried out and finally the jacks and temporary propping will be removed.

-At four locations around the SPT subway tunnels, special structures will be constructed to allow these areas to be propped and the load to be transferred to areas which don’t affect the tunnels.
-Another location will be propped using a steel collar around the existing columns to mitigate any load being exerted on underground services.
+At four locations around the SPT subway tunnels, special structures are required to allow these areas to be propped and the load to be transferred to areas beyond the footprint of the tunnels.
+Another location will be propped using a steel collar around the existing columns to mitigate any load being exerted on adjacent underground services.
 Again, once repairs are completed at these locations, the jacks and propping can be removed.

 The first stage of the construction programme involving excavations, piling and other groundworks around the existing viaduct columns commenced in August 2021.
 The installation of the props at the first of the 23 locations followed in February 2022.